Profile

 About Me:

-I am a physics PhD student at the University of Bristol (where I also live).
+I am a physics PhD student at the University of Bristol (currently working at CERN).

 I’m originally from Sheffield.